brpandey/leetcode-notes/sys-design/hacking/34_distributed_message_queue.md

 In a *synchronous call*, a caller invokes a service's method and waits for the service to complete the request.
 Once the caller is notified that the method has been completed, the caller moves on to the next request.

-* In other words, the caller is blocked until the request is completed; this is a blocking call.
+* The caller is blocked until the request is completed; this is a blocking call.

 For synchronous messaging, a similar paradigm happens between producer and consumer: one service produces a message and waits for another service to consume the